 4. Structure the Pricing of Your Program Correctly

-That’s completely wrong.
+It’s completely wrong.
 When I first started, I was doing one-on-one coaching charging around $3,000 per person.
 While it was lucrative for me, individual coaching was also time-consuming and stressful.
-That’s why I shifted to group and team coaching.
+That’s why I shifted to a group and team coaching.

-In my group coaching programs, I could charge as high as five figures to 20 to 30 people and still find time to travel the world, share my message, and pursue my goals and other passions such as acting.
+In my group coaching programs, I can charge as high as five figures to 20 to 30 people and still find time to travel the world, share my message, and pursue my goals and other passions, such as acting.

-I achieved this by applying the best methods to my group coaching and then following an ideal pricing structure.
+I achieved this by applying the best methods to my group coaching and peer coaching and then following an ideal pricing structure.
 Go and read the link to learn the essentials.

-However, if I were to stress one very important point, it would be this: Create a program that has flexible pricing and gives you a lot of room to upsell.
+However, if I were to stress one very important point, it would be this: the task is to create a program with flexible pricing which gives you a lot of room to upsell.
 This is how you make an unlimited income with the least effort on your end.